root-gg/kamux/README.md

   * Listen to one or multiple topics on a specific consumer group
   * Execute the function of your choice (handler)
   * Mark offset or not after handling
+  * Listen to SIGINT and stop processing messages gracefully
+  *